Helix Midnight Mattress Overview

 - 10 Year Warranty – All Helix mattresses are backed by a 10-year warranty.
 This is the standard length in the online mattress industry.
 Be sure to read the warranty in full before purchasing.

-The Helix mattress is priced very affordably.
+The Helix mattress is very affordable.
 MSRPs range from around $700 for a twin to $1,400 for a king size.

 The Helix Midnight mattress has a comfortable, neutral-foam feel.
 The bed is soft and pressure relieving, yet it also provides a good level of support.